 - Yes, I would like to participate in the Esri User Experience Improvement program (Recommended)—This is the default option.

 - No, I don't want to participate in the Esri User Experience Improvement program

 Participation doesn't require action on your part other than consent.
 You can change your decision at any time.

 EUEI data is uploaded to a cloud storage region of your choice.
 The region setting is also used to store software error reports that you submit, whether or not you participate in the EUEI program.

-- Accept the North America (default) setting or click the drop-down arrow and click a different region.
+Accept the North America (default) setting or click the Update your region drop-down arrow and choose a different region.